metaplex-foundation/mpl-candy-machine/programs/candy-machine-core/README.md

 ### Why separating mint logic and access control?

-Previous versions of the `Candy Machine` included access controls to limit who can mint, when minting is allowed and other settings related to the mint (e.g., price) as part of its minting procedure.
+Previous versions of the `Gumball Machine` included access controls to limit who can mint, when minting is allowed and other settings related to the mint (e.g., price) as part of its minting procedure.
 While the combination of the _mint logic_ with _access controls_ works, this design makes it complex to add more features or to remove undesired ones.